MrGeminus/faq-accordion-card/README.md

 ### What I learned

+While working on this project, I have discovered the experimental :has() CSS Selector.

+It’s essentially a parent selector, although far more useful than just that.

+In the below example, I utilize it to select and move the box illustration which is located inside an element with the class of card if the card contains a element without the open attribute that is directly followed by a hovered element with the class of faq__question.

+``
+`css`

+.card:has(:not(.faq[open]) > .faq__question:hover) > .card__box-illustration {
+        transform: translateX(-1.9rem);
+    }

+``

+The browser support currently isn't the greatest, but that may change in the future.

 ### Continued development

+I would definitely like to further improve in areas of accessibility and semantics.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [details and summary](https://css-tricks.com/two-issues-styling-the-details-element-and-how-to-solve-them/) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [:has() browser support](https://caniuse.com/?search=%3Ahas) - Here you can see the current browser support for this CSS Selector.

 ## Author